 The Role of Tools

 Another misconception revolves around the tools used by professional fencers.
-Some people believe that all fence post holes should be this deep because professional fencing tools are designed to dig 3-foot deep holes.
+Some believe all fence post holes should be this deep because professional fencing tools are designed to dig 3-foot deep holes.
 But this is a misunderstanding of the role of these correct tools.

 Professional fencing tools are designed to be versatile and efficient.
 They can dig a 3-foot deep hole, but that doesn’t mean every hole they dig needs to be this deep.
 The depth of the hole should be determined by the specific needs of your fence, not the capabilities of your tools.